pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 zcat koadic_filtered.json.gz | wc -l
 ```

-When I ran the last line, it listed 16,268 hits of our fingerprint :neutral_face:
+When I ran the last line, it listed 16,268 hits of our fingerprint 😐

 # So Why didn't this work?
 16,000 hits is way too high a number to be all Koadic servers, so I did some investigation into why I got so many false positives.